kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 }

 const (
-	// RuleActionEmpower is the highest priority allow rules which enables admins to provide exceptions to deny rules.
+	// RuleActionEmpower is the highest priority rules which enable admins to provide exceptions to deny rules.
 	RuleActionEmpower RuleAction = "Empower"
 	// RuleActionDeny enables admins to deny specific traffic.
 Any exception to this deny rule must be overridden by
 	// creating a RuleActionEmpower rule.